Frequently asked questions

 Where do you get your materials?

-As a result, since the specimens I use live their fullest lives and die of natural causes, there can be "flaws" and "imperfections"...this is normal and often a sign of ethical sourcing versus "perfect" looking farmed sources.
+As a result, since the specimens we use live their fullest lives and die of natural causes, there can be "flaws" and "imperfections"...this is normal and often a sign of ethical sourcing versus "perfect" looking farmed sources.

 Sustainability and Impact?